 Diabetes is a disease in which the pancreas fails to produce enough insulin or the body's cells may not be using insulin properly.

 About 29 million Americans have diabetes.
-Five to 10 percent have Type 1 diabetes, while the majority are afflicted with Type 2.
+Five to 10 percent have type 1 diabetes, while the majority have type 2.
 In addition, about two thirds of people with diabetes are living with poorly controlled blood sugars.

 You are at increased risk for developing prediabetes and type 2 diabetes if you:

 - Are 45 years of age or older

 - Have a family history of type 2 diabetes

 - Are physically active fewer than three times per week

 - Developed diabetes while pregnant (gestational diabetes) or gave birth to a baby that weighed more than 9 pounds

 Kristen Sumners, DO, Lakeshore Health Partners Family Medicine Zeeland talks about symptoms and risk factors of Type 2 Diabetes.